silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 ## Configuration

 Setting AVA up is a [breeze][ava-config].
-First I'll just unleash this final configuration upon your poor soul:
+This is the final configuration:

 ```js
 "ava": {